 This is the highest level of the Award.
 To be eligible to participate in this level of the Award you must successfully complete the previous levels and complete your assessments at a sufficient standard to progress.

 To achieve this Award standard you must:

-Winning students will be receive an employer prize and be invited to speak at the Award ceremony.
 All students who successfully complete the Level 3 assessment will receive feedback from the employer on request and will receive a 'Trinity Employability Award Plus' certificate at the final ceremony.